RishavR/TTR-Generator/README.md

 # TTR-Generator
 A small teaching blog to show the usablitity of the Type-Token-Ratio Measure (TTR) as an introduction to Natural Language Procesing.
-If you like this lesson, do star it! :)
+If you like this lesson, do star it! :) **Posted to [TCS Campus Commune - Artificial Intelligence Channel](https://campuscommune.tcs.com/users/rishav-382)**

 ### This is the Solution to the coding challenge posted [here](https://rishavr.github.io/Hand-Coding-Our-Very-Own-Type-Token-Ratio-Generator/)